Hidden Costs After Moving Into a Home

 A first home, larger home, rural home, or different property type may require equipment the owner did not previously need.
 Examples include a ladder, snow shovel, lawn mower, hose, basic tool kit, extension cords, filters, drain tools, safety glasses, work gloves, storage bins, fire extinguishers, smoke alarms, carbon monoxide alarms, and basic maintenance supplies.

-These items may not feel like “property costs” in the same way as taxes or insurance, but they are part of making the home usable and maintainable.
-A condo owner may need fewer exterior tools than a detached-home owner.
-A rural owner may need different equipment again.
+These items may not feel like “property costs,” but they are part of making the home usable and maintainable.

 5. Immediate minor repairs after possession